Raguram-N/Exam_Buddy_proposal/README.md

 ---

+Here is a rewritten version including **competitive exam institutions (TNPSC / NEET / UPSC coaching angle)** in a clean, product-ready way:

+---

 ## ⚙️ What’s Out There

 Most learning tools today fall into three categories, and each has a gap that ExamBuddy AI is designed to solve:

-* **General AI chatbots** (like ChatGPT and Gemini) can explain anything, but they are not aligned with any specific school syllabus.
-This often leads to answers that don’t match what students are actually learning, and there is no structured exam practice.
+* **General AI chatbots** (like ChatGPT and Gemini) can explain anything, but they are not aligned with any specific school syllabus or exam pattern.
+This leads to answers that may not match what students are actually taught, and there is no structured exam practice for school or competitive exams.

-* **Video-based learning platforms** (like BYJU’S and Vedantu) provide strong explanations, but they are passive and require screen time.
-They are not suitable for quick revision or learning on the move.
+* **Video-based learning platforms** (like BYJU’S, Vedantu, and coaching institute apps) provide strong explanations, but they are passive and require screen time.
+They are not suitable for quick revision, voice-based learning, or last-minute exam preparation.

-* **MCQ or PYQ practice apps** focus only on questions, but they don’t explain mistakes properly or adapt to the student’s learning level.
+* **MCQ / PYQ practice apps and coaching test series** (used by school exam prep, TNPSC, NEET, UPSC institutes) provide questions, but they often lack real-time explanation, adaptive learning, and personalized feedback based on student weakness.

-ExamBuddy AI fills this gap by being **voice-first, syllabus-aligned, and interactive**, combining explanation and testing in a single learning flow.
+ExamBuddy AI fills this gap by being **voice-first, syllabus-aligned, and exam-focused**, combining explanation, practice, and revision in a single interactive flow for both **school exams and competitive exam preparation**.

 ---

-## ✨ How we differentiate
+## ⚙️ Personalized AI Teacher

-ExamBuddy includes a Personalized AI Teacher that helps students revise what they studied in school every day.
+ExamBuddy includes a Personalized AI Teacher that helps students revise what they studied in school every day, while also supporting structured preparation for **competitive exams and coaching institute learning paths**.

 ---